jometzg/apim-self-hosted-gateway-api/README.md

 This removes the link between the API and the specified gateway.

+---

 ## ✅ Summary
-Echo requests test connectivity through different gateways.
-AAD token is required for secure API management operations.
+Crerating an API definition in API Management results in an API that is available on the *Managed* gateway.
+This is not always what is needed.
+There is no Azure CLI to manage the adding and removal of gateways from an API definition.
+However there is a REST endpoint that can achieve the same thing.

-PUT adds a gateway to an API.
+1. PUT adds a gateway to an API.
-DELETE removes a gateway from an API.
+2. DELETE removes a gateway from an API.